If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 You just get to enjoy the ease of opening the account online rather than going to the branch.

-So, let’s look at the main differences between traditional banks that have brick and mortar branches and digital banks that don’t.
+So, let’s look at the main differences between traditional banks that have brick-and-mortar branches and digital banks that don’t.

 Fees